LuisGarciaOsorio/LuisGarciaOsorio.github.io/README.md

 Add different exercises and a scroll bar to choose exercise that is linked with the textbox mentioned before.
 Organize information into a well sorted table.
 Create accessible accounts.

+V1.3.0 9-14-2021: Went to TA Lauren office hour to gain more insight on using git and git branching V1.3.1 9-10-2021: Worked on htmlbranch to add Time.html, which will take users local time and display it, ExampleCode.html is a file for examples that may be useful for my project.
+Created interface folder to handle buttons Swapbutton.tsx and inputs.
+Created athlete.tsx to handle user profiles